tjamescouch/nn-genetic/README.md

 python main.py
 ```

 The script prints the best accuracy and basic model stats each generation.
-A
-single run on an Apple M‑series CPU/GPU finishes in a couple of minutes.

 ---